OpenZeppelin/openzeppelin-gsn-helpers/README.md

 - Deploy a new relay hub
 - Register a relayer in the hub
 - Fund a recipient contract in the hub
+- Query a recipient contract or relayer owner's balance in the hub
+- Withdraw a relayer's owner revenue from the hub

 ## Running the relayer binary